-In this edition of our monthly stock market analysis, we are going to look at the best shares to buy in September 2020.
-The markets have somewhat stabilized over the past couple of weeks, with both the FTSE 100 and S&P 500 now in and around pre-COV 19 levels.
+In this edition of our monthly stock market analysis, we are going to look at the best shares to buy in October 2020 – with our analysis covering October 25th – November 1st.

 1. Amazon – Unbeatable Returns in 2020 (HOLD)

 October 25th – November 1st 2020: Amazon’s upward momentum took like a slight hit last over the past days – with the shares finishing the week 2.82% in the red.
 This doesn’t concern us one bit – this stock is most definitely one for the long run.
 If anything, this offers a good chance to purchase the shares at a slight discount.

 It will come as no surprise to learn that the vast majority of global stocks are down in 2020.
 However, this isn’t the case with Amazon – which continues to thrive.
 Crucially, not even a worldwide pandemic can stop the momentum with these shares.